VandyApps/code-golf-2016-spring/README.md

 ####PROBLEM

-Write a program that finds the total number of palindrome substrings in a given string.
-For example, the string `bbdcda` has the substring palindromes `bb` and `dcd`, so your program should return 2.
+Write a program that determines if it is possible to rearrange a given sequence of characters into a palindrome.
+For example, the string "abcabc" can be rearranged to be "abccba", a palindrome, so your program should return "yes".
+The string "abc" cannot be rearranged into a palindrome, so your program should return "no".

-Do not forget to consider the case in which the entire string is a palindrome (for example, `abcba` => 2).
+A single character is considered to be a palindrome.

 The file `problem5.practice.txt` is sample input for this question and the file `problem5s.practice.txt` is sample output.